 We proudly offer the bios of our accomplished teachers.

-Susan Breen is the author of the novel The Fiction Class (Plume and Headline Review UK).
-She has published short fiction in American Literary Review, Chattahoochee Review, Nebraska Quarterly, North Dakota Quarterly, and anderbo.
+Susan Breen is the author of the novel The Fiction Class (Plume and Headline Review UK), and the Maggie Dove series of mystery books (Random House Alibi).
+She has published short fiction in American Literary Review, Chattahoochee Review, Nebraska Quarterly, North Dakota Quarterly, anderbo, and Ellery Queen Mystery Magazine.
 She holds a BA from the University of Rochester and an MFA from Columbia University.

 Raven Burnett has written (or collaborated on) numerous feature and short screenplays, including The Eel, which is included on the prestigious Blacklist.
 He has been a staff writer on the web series Behind the Byte and the head writer for Lakoo Games.
 He is a co-founder of the 48NYC theater festival and was a resident playwright/director at the Idiom Theater.
 He holds a BA from Western Washington University and an MFA in Film Production from Columbia University.